GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/03-channel-list.md

 ![Customized ChannelItem Component](../../assets/compose_custom_channel_item.png)

-As you can see, the items are now within a card and show just the image and the text.
+As you can see, the items are now within a card and show just the image and the channel name.
 You can customize the items to any extent, whatever your design specification might require.